vmware/python-client-for-vmware-cloud-on-aws/README.md

     show      Show information about the VCDR Scale-out file System(s).

 optional arguments:
-  -h, --help  show this help message and exit
+  --oauth [OAUTH]       Used to specify use of OAuth app ID and secret in config.ini instead of 'refresh_token' (default) -h, --help  show this help message and exit
 ```